felippenardi/home-automation/README.md

 # My Home Automation

 This is Felippe Nardi's home automation script.
-Currently it interacts with Complice.co to add intentions with the press of a button.
+Currently it interacts with [Complice.co](http://complice.co) to add intentions with the press of an [Amazon Dash Button](https://www.amazon.com/Dash-Buttons/b?node=10667898011).

 You are welcome to fork and modify it to make your own home automation system.